nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Adding Housekeeper Profile : `add housekeeper`

 Adds a new housekeeper profile into the list of housekeepers.
 The add profile command includes the name and age of the new housekeeper to be added.
+As housekeeper is being added for the first time, availability shown will be empty ("N/A").

 Format: `add housekeeper NAME / AGE`

+* The `NAME` cannot have digits and symbols.
-* The `NAME` can be in any format.
-For example, Susan1@.
+* The `NAME` given must not exist in the housekeeper list.
 * The `AGE` must be between 21 and 60.

 Example of usage: